SaysWis/SaysWis/readme.md

 - Contributing to the development of interdisciplinary programs within the engineering school.
 - Responsible of multiple projects at the university.

-My expertise lies at the intersection of control theory, autonomous systems, and modern electrical engineering, with a strong focus on safe, intelligent, and robust system design.
+My expertise lies at the intersection of control theory, autonomous systems, and electrical engineering, with a strong focus on power conversion, electrical systems, and control system design.

 LinkedIn :  [in/Wissam-SAYSSOUK](https://www.linkedin.com/in/wissam-sayssouk/)